New Zealand Issues the Tax Guidelines For Companies that Pays Employees in Cryptocurrencies

-New Zealand has become the first country to legalize cryptocurrency salaries.
-The country's tax agency ruled salaries and wages may be paid in cryptocurrencies.
+New Zealand has become the latest country to issue tax guidelines for companies that are paying employees in cryptocurrencies.
 Read Story on Adrypto